 SpotOn Energy Investment Update

-As announced on 6 April 2020, SpotOn Energy invested £0.3 million into Providence as part of the recent $3.3 million fundraising and committed to invest a further £0.2 million within six weeks of that announcement.
+As announced on 6 April 2020, SpotOn Energy invested £300,000 into Providence as part of the recent $3.3 million fundraising and committed to invest a further £200,000 within six weeks of that announcement.

-SpotOn Energy has experienced some delays in closing out the necessary arrangements with its consortium because of current working and travel restrictions and has informed Providence that it will be necessary to delay the second tranche of its investment by approximately one week.
-The Company will provide an update to the market upon receipt of funds.
+SpotOn Energy experienced some delays in closing out the necessary arrangements with its consortium because of current working and travel restrictions.
+However, the Company is pleased to confirm that is now in receipt of £200,000 in respect of the second tranche of SpotOn Energy’s investment.

+Providence Resources has therefore issued a total of 6,116,208 new Ordinary Shares (the “New Ordinary Shares”) to Spoton Energy at an issue price of 3.27p per New Ordinary Share, the closing price on the London Stock Exchange on 21 May 2020, the date funds were originally expected to be received from SpotOn Energy.

+Accordingly, application will be made to the London Stock Exchange and Euronext Dublin for the New Ordinary Shares to be admitted to trading on AIM and Euronext Growth.
+It is expected that admission to trading on each exchange ("Admission") will become effective and that dealings in the New Ordinary Shares will commence on AIM and Euronext Growth at 8.00 a.m. on 4 June 2020.

 |INVESTOR ENQUIRIES